Imagine harnessing the ability to target a specific audience down to the exact home address where a potential lead lives.

 If you tap into addressable geofencing now, you’ll be ahead of 78% of businesses that aren’t utilizing geofencing to its full potential.

 Think about it:

-Getting ahead of your competition now isn’t a bad idea before bidding becomes even more competitive and ad prices increase, is not a bad idea.
+Getting ahead of your competition now, before bidding becomes even more competitive and ad prices increase, is not a bad idea.